Tag: worth

 Matthew 3:1–13; Mark 10:35–40; John 13:1–11; 1 Peter 3:18–22 (read online ⧉)

-For those of us more familiar with coastal life, the sea may not represent the most interesting thing.
-For many, it is a place of recovery and peace.
-For , it is a place of power and majesty (there really is nothing like a storm on the Pacific coast).
+For those of us more familiar with coastal , the sea may not represent the most interesting thing.
+For many, it is a place of recovery and .
+For others, it is a place of and majesty (there really is nothing like a storm on the Pacific coast).
 For others still, it is a place of family and fun.
 Then for others, it represents the most dreaded time of all, concentrated time with family.

 The seashell actually has a place in the Christian world, too.
-If you are familiar with Lutheran, Episcopal/Anglican, and Roman Catholic baptism traditions, it is not uncommon for the priest to pour water over an infant 3 times using a seashell invoking, “In the of the Father (pour 1), and in the Son (pour 2), and in the Holy Spirit (pour 3).”
+If you are familiar with Lutheran, Episcopal/Anglican, and Roman Catholic traditions, it is not uncommon for the priest to pour water over an infant 3 times using a seashell invoking, “In the name of the (pour 1), and in the Son (pour 2), and in the Holy (pour 3).”

 There is another theory that John the Baptist used such to “aid” in baptism.
 However, one of our Jewish friends made a valid point that John would not have used an “unclean” (or non-Kosher) item to do such.
 Of the 3, the tie to Augustine makes the most sense.